Effects of the Moon' movement on seeds and ocean tides.

 As we will see, the effects of the second law of thermodynamics are compensated by an engine, that of cumulative-dissipative processes, assisted by two consequent forces, the first already known, the second highlighted in the analysis of the experiments.

-These two consequent forces are gravity (due to the interaction between matter and other matter), and the "force d" (force due to angular movement with respect to other matter).
+These two consequent forces are gravity (due to the interaction between matter and other matter, determining movement), and the "force d" (due to angular movement with respect to other matter).

 Gravity determines the movement, exploited by “force d”.